rifqanzalbina/Src-Proj/README.md

 A big shout-out to our contributors who have been instrumental in building this platform.
 Your dedication is the cornerstone of SourcProject's growth and success.

+## Some Programming Language We Use
+- Python
+- JavaScript
+- Rust
+- GO
+- Julia

 - [Toru0706](https://github.com/Toru0706)
 - [ExNameless](https://github.com/Sasudar)
 - [suandre35](https://github.com/suandre35)